pgEdge/cli/cli/README.md

 nc <command> <subcommand> [parameters] [options]
 ```

-Use nc command help for information on a specific command.
-Use nc help topics to view a list of available help topics.
+Use `nc` help topics to view a list of available help topics.
-The synopsis for each command shows its parameters and their usage.
+The help for each subcommand shows its parameters and their usage.
-Optional parameters are shown in square brackets.

 ## Commands
 ```